Gordon Lethem: Biography

 After retiring from the civil service he became involved in politics.
 He was a member of the Liberal Party.
 In 1950 he was Vice-President of the Scottish Liberal Party.
 He stood as a Liberal candidate at the United Kingdom general election of 1950 in the constituency of Banffshire.
 He finished third and did not stand for parliament again.

+He died at his home in Eskdalemuir on 15 August 1962.

 The city of Lethem, Guyana is named after him.